Cruizzer/cruizzer/README.md

 <h2> About Me </h2>

 <p>
   I'm currently in my final year pursuing a BSc in Computer Science at the University of Leeds.
 I have an interest in web development, low-level programming, scripting and a lot more technologies.
-I'm excited to contribute to projects that I find interesting and explore new challenges in software.
+I am also interested in competitive programming, particularly Codeforces and have taken a recent interest in graphics programming.
+I'm excited to contribute to open-source projects that I find interesting and explore new challenges in software.
 </p>

 <h2> Projects </h2>